We’re Back In Person!

 We need to acknowledge everyone has different comfort levels when it comes to risk.
 Please remember: these are your UU Fellowship companions and we want to respect people’s decisions on how they participate in worship or small group gatherings.

 We also want to talk about hugging, handshakes, high fives, etc. As we teach our youngest children in Our Whole Lives (OWL), consent is very important.
-Even those friends who you may have always shared a hug with before may not feel up to it yet.
+Even those friends who you may have always shared a hug with before may not feel up to it.
 Let’s show our children and each other that we understand consent.
 Before hugging, please ask … and be prepared to hear “no.” This includes members of the staff.
 We all love you … and we want to stay safe, too.

 Event Coordinators